anabiman/pygran/docs/sphinx/source/introduction.rst

     pip install pygran --user

-This will install *pygran_analysis*, *pygran_sim*, and *pygran_params* packages.
+This will install *pygran_analysis* and *pygran_sim* packages.
 If you're interested in running only analysis or simulation, then you should install whichever package you require.

 .. _configureliggghtslabel: